Demographics of the Supreme Court of the United States: Gender

 Of the 116 justices, 110 (94.8 percent) have been men.
 All Supreme Court justices were males until 1981, when Ronald Reagan fulfilled his 1980 campaign promise to place a woman on the court, which he did with the appointment of Sandra Day O'Connor.
 O'Connor was later joined on the court by Ruth Bader Ginsburg, appointed by Bill Clinton in 1993.
 After O'Connor retired in 2006, Ginsburg was joined by Sonia Sotomayor and Elena Kagan, who were successfully appointed to the court in 2009 and 2010, respectively, by Barack Obama.
 In September 2020, following Ginsburg's death, Donald Trump nominated Amy Coney Barrett to succeed her.
 Barrett was confirmed the following month.
 Only one woman, Harriet Miers, has been nominated to the court unsuccessfully.
-Her nomination to succeed O'Connor by George W. Bush was withdrawn under fire from both parties, and also marked the first time when a woman was nominated to replace another woman on the court.
+Her 2005 nomination to succeed O'Connor by George W. Bush was withdrawn under fire from both parties, and also marked the first time when a woman was nominated to replace another woman on the court.
 The nomination of Barrett was the first successful nomination for a woman to succeed another woman.
 Joe Biden's 2022 nomination of Ketanji Brown Jackson to a seat vacated by the retirement of Stephen Breyer makes Jackson the first African-American woman to be nominated to the court.
-The Senate confirmed Jackson on April 7, 2022.
+The Senate confirmed Jackson on April 7, 2022, and she joined the court two months later.

-Substantial public sentiment in support of appointment of a woman to the Supreme Court has been expressed since at least as early as 1930, when an editorial in The Christian Science Monitor encouraged Herbert Hoover to consider Ohio justice Florence E. Allen or assistant attorney general Mabel Walker Willebrandt.
-Franklin Delano Roosevelt later appointed Allen to the United States Court of Appeals for the Sixth Circuit—making her "one of the highest ranking female jurists in the world at that time".
+Substantial public sentiment in support of appointment of a woman to the Supreme Court has been expressed since at least as early as 1930, when an editorial in The Christian Science Monitor encouraged Herbert Hoover to consider Ohio Supreme Court Justice Florence E. Allen or assistant attorney general Mabel Walker Willebrandt.
+Franklin Delano Roosevelt appointed Allen to the United States Court of Appeals for the Sixth Circuit in 1934—making her "one of the highest ranking female jurists in the world at that time".
 However, neither Roosevelt nor his successors over the following two decades gave strong consideration to female candidates for the court.
-Harry Truman considered such an appointment but was dissuaded by concerns raised by justices then serving that a woman on the court "would inhibit their conference deliberations", which were marked by informality.
+Harry Truman briefly considered appointing Allen to the Supreme Court, but was dissuaded by concerns raised by justices then serving that a woman on the court "would inhibit their conference deliberations", which were marked by informality.

-President Richard Nixon named Mildred Lillie, then serving on the Second District Court of Appeal of California, as a potential nominee to fill one of two vacancies on the court in 1971.
+President Richard Nixon named Mildred Lillie, then serving as a judge on the California Second District Court of Appeals, as a potential nominee to fill one of two vacancies on the court in 1971.
 However, Lillie was quickly deemed unqualified by the American Bar Association, and no formal proceedings were ever set with respect to her potential nomination.
 Lewis Powell and William Rehnquist were then successfully nominated to fill those vacancies.

+President Jimmy Carter seriously considered nominating former Judge Shirley Hufstedler of the Ninth Circuit Court of Appeals to the Supreme Court, but no vacancy occurred during his Presidency.